The New Vanity Metrics: Why AI Visibility Scores Are the Klout of 2026

 What gets measured gets managed (into the ground)

-AI visibility scores create the same dynamic.
+AI visibility scores pull you the same way.

 ↓